Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - This is intentional and prevents significant performance loss.

 - **Runtime Error - I’m getting a runtime error at launch.**
   - You likely opened MO2 before creating your Stock New Vegas folder.
-Re-run the Uranium Fever Installer to fix this.
+Re-run the Uranium Fever Wabbajack Installer to correct the error.
+This will **NOT** reninstall the entire list.

 - **Selecting Perks - Why can’t I select a perk every level?**
   - You can select perks only on even levels.
 Vegas Elysium requires the perk menu to display every level, even when perks aren’t available.